braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 If you make any edits to an existing template, those changes will not be reflected in campaigns created using previous versions of that template.
 {% endalert %}

-## Using Your Templates in API Campaigns
+## Using your templates in api campaigns
 To use your email for an API campaign, you need an `email_template_id`, which can be found at the bottom of any email template created in Braze.

 ![Save Template][6]

-## Managing Email Templates
+## Managing email templates

 You can [duplicate]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/duplicate/) and [archive]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/archive/) email templates!
 Learn more about creating and managing templates and creative content in [Templates & Media]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/).

 ## FAQs

-For answers to frequently asked questions about email templates, check out our [Email and Link Templates FAQs][9] page.
+for answers to frequently asked questions about email templates, check out our [email and link templates faqs][9] page.

 [2]: {% image_buster /assets/img/email_templates/template2.png %}